 Do Ruby and Miles End Up Together?

 Possibly the only downside (but also poetic aspect) of Ruby leaving for college is that her flame-turned-boyfriend Miles cannot join her.
 He “chokes” at his Berklee audition and doesn’t get selected.
 At the end of the film, the two are decidedly together and are seen kissing and then jumping together into a flooded quarry.
-However, Miles also mentions how Ruby will soon fall in love with a musician in a beret while she’s away at college.
+However, Miles also mentions how Ruby will soon fall in love with a musician in a fedora while she’s away at college.

 Though he says it jokingly, this might just be the case.
 Ruby, who has never been away from her family, is embarking on a completely new phase, far removed from her so-far sheltered life.
 Therefore, her tastes in potential romantic partners may drastically change in the near future.
-Hence, her proclivities towards beret-wearing musicians notwithstanding, there is a definite possibility that the long-distance relationship she and Miles are embarking on might not last.
+Hence, her proclivities towards fedora-wearing musicians notwithstanding, there is a definite possibility that the long-distance relationship she and Miles are embarking on might not last.